 For a brief description of the benefits listed above, please see our ‘USF Benefits at a Glance’ brochure.

-For detailed information, including rates and eligibility requirements, please read the 2014 USF Benefits Guide.
+For detailed information, including rates and eligibility requirements, please read the 2015 USF Benefits Guide.
+If you are a new hire or experience a qualifying event in the remainder of 2014, please read the 2014 USF Benefits Guide.

 Where do you start?

-- Carefully review the plan information in the Faculty and Staff 2014 Benefits Guide.
+- Carefully review the plan information in the 2015 USF Benefits Guide.